ExplorerFreda/EcoAss/README.md

 # EcoAss
-This is a research in economics an sociology, working on users' analysis of Taobao Website.
+This is a research project in economic sociology, working on users' analysis of Taobao Website.